saskasandholm/this-or-that-frame/docs/FRAME_TESTING.md

 The wallet connection feature has specific behavior:

 1. **Testing Outside Warpcast**: The "Connect Wallet" button will show a warning icon when accessed directly - this is normal
-2. **Testing in Warpcast**: The wallet connection should work properly in the Frame Validator
+2. **Testing in Warpcast**: The wallet connection should work properly in the Frame Playground
 3. **Connection Flow**: When connected, the UI should update to show connected state and wallet address

 ## Advanced Testing Tips